aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 * The value of each other neuron in each hidden layer is calculated in the same way we calculated the value of the first neuron of the first hidden layer in the previous image.
 * Similarly, the value of the output layer is calculated.

-Let’s understand what we learned using a simple task.
+Let's understand what we learned using a simple task.

 ### Task - Making tea

 Now imagine you are a Tea Master.
-The ingredients used to make tea (water, tea leaves, milk, sugar, and spices) are the “neurons” since they make up the starting points of the process.
-The amount of each ingredient represents the “weight.”
+The ingredients used to make tea (water, tea leaves, milk, sugar, and spices) are the "neurons" since they make up the starting points of the process.
+The amount of each ingredient represents the "weight."
 Once you put in the tea leaves in the water and add the sugar, spices, and milk in the pan, all the ingredients will mix and transform into another state.
-This transformation process represents the “activation function.”
+This transformation process represents the "activation function."

 ### Hidden Layers and output Layer
 * The layer or layers, hidden between the input and output layer, are known as the hidden layers.
 It is called the hidden layer since it is always hidden from the external world.
 The main computation of a Neural Network takes place in the hidden layers.
 So, the hidden layer takes all the inputs from the input layer and performs the necessary calculation to generate a result.
 This result is then forwarded to the output layer so that the user can view the result of the computation.